Xilinx/Vitis_Libraries/vision/docs/src/include/rotate_api.rst

 .. rubric:: Performance Estimate

-The following table summarizes the performance estimates in different configurations, generated using Vitis HLS 2022.1 tool for the xcu200-fsgd2104-2-e, to process a 4k, 3 channel image.
+The following table summarizes the performance estimates in different configurations, generated using the Vitis HLS 2022.1 tool for the xcu200-fsgd2104-2-e, to process a 4k, 3 channel image.

-.. table:: Table Rotate Performance Estimate Summary
+.. table:: Table: Rotate Performance Estimate Summary

     +----------------+---------------------+------------------+
     | Operating Mode | Operating Frequency | Latency Estimate |